 - (a) Management Voting Instruction Form.
-In most cases, a Beneficial Shareholder will receive, as part of the Meeting Materials, a Management voting instruction form.
-If the Beneficial Shareholder does not wish to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Management voting instruction form must be completed, signed and returned in accordance with the directions on the form.
-If a Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete, sign and return the Management voting instruction form in accordance with the directions provided, together with a form of proxy giving the right to attend and vote. - (b) Management Proxy.
+In most cases, a Beneficial Shareholder will receive, as part of the Meeting Materials, a management voting instruction form.
+If the Beneficial Shareholder does not wish to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the management voting instruction form must be completed, signed and returned in accordance with the directions on the form.
+If a Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete, sign and return the management voting instruction form in accordance with the directions provided, together with a form of proxy giving the right to attend and vote. - (b) Management Proxy.
 Less frequently, a Beneficial Shareholder will receive, as part of the Meeting Materials, a form of proxy that has already been signed by the intermediary (typically by a facsimile, stamped signature) which is restricted as to the number of Common Shares beneficially owned by the Beneficial Shareholder but which is otherwise uncompleted.
-If the Beneficial Shareholder does not wish to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete the Management Proxy and deposit it with Computershare, Proxy Department,
+If the Beneficial Shareholder does not wish to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete the Management Proxy and deposit it with Computershare, Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1, on behalf of the Corporation, so as not to arrive later than 11:00 a.m.
+(Calgary time) on Friday 17 June 2016.
+If a Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder Weeting in person (or have another person attend and vote on the Beneficial Shareholder Weeting in person (or have another person attend and vote on the Beneficial Shareholder Weeting in person (or have another person attend and vote on the Beneficial Shareholder Weeting in person (or have another person attend and vote on the Beneficial Shareholder Weeting in person (or have another person attend and vote on the Beneficial Shareholder Weeting in person (or

-100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1, on behalf of the Corporation, so as not to arrive later than 11:00 a.m.
-(Toronto time) on Monday 8 December 2014.
-If a Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must strike out the names of the persons named in the Management Proxy and insert the Beneficial Shareholder's (or such other person's) name in the blank space provided and return to Computershare as described above.
+Shareholder's behalf), the Beneficial Shareholder must strike out the names of the persons named in the Management Proxy, which has been signed by the intermediary (typically by a facsimile, stamped signature) and insert the Beneficial Shareholder's (or such other person's) name in the blank space provided and return to Computershare as described above.